arivera12/PdfMakeNet/README.md

 ## Documentation

-This wrapper implements the same methods and options as pdfmake but using strong datatypes in c#.
+This wrapper implements the same methods and options as pdfmake but using strong datatypes and some extensions methods using c#

 The code is already documented but if you want more documentation you can visit: https://pdfmake.github.io/docs/